desiiiree/gamevisornary/README.md

 # gamevisornary.com

-*The site that will show the journey of a buch of kids that will improove and come from begginers\intermidiate to profestional !take in notice me who is coding this is not used to github and is still learning how to use it, this is also just a wip!*
+*The site that will show the journey of a buch of kids that will improve and come from beginners\intermidiate to profestional !take in notice me who is coding this is not used to github and is still learning how to use it, this is also just a wip!*

 *credits and thanks to sanjeev for helping me do this project!*